 Where an Employee's work location is to be changed to another site, the Union and the Employee shall be provided with a minimum of 3 months' written notice of the change (two weeks for Short-Term Employees).
-The Employee may agree in writing to accept such change sooner after having consulted with a Union Representative.
+The Employee may agree in writing to accept such change sooner afterhaving consulted with a Union Representative.
+If the new location is 40KMs or more from the existing work location, the Employee is eligible to participate in Article 17 processes.